Seoyeon HAN, M.A.

 Religious Temporalities and Future Imaginations in Late Nineteenth- and Early Twentieth-Century Korea

 Scholars often distinguish between linear, cyclical, and spiral models of time; yet no culture or tradition can be reduced to a single temporal pattern.
-Examining how historical actors envisioned the future makes this plurality especially visible, as future-oriented discourse draws together different understandings of how time flows.
-Approaching such future imaginaries in East Asia helps move beyond modernocentric narratives of linear time and reveals the coexistence and interaction of multiple temporalities.
+Examining how historical actors envisioned the future makes this plurality especially visible, as future-oriented discourse brings together different understandings of how time flows.
+Approaching such future imaginaries in East Asia offers a way to reconfigure narratives of modernity and reveals the coexistence and interaction of multiple temporalities.

-This study investigates how different religious and national groups linked their own religious and political futures to Korea and constructed its place in a changing global order.
-Focusing on the period between the late nineteenth and early twentieth centuries allows for close observation of the complex dynamics among diverse religious groups (Buddhist, Christian, Chŏndogyo (天道敎), and Neo-Confucian) and among different nations (Korea, Japan, China, and Western imperial powers).
+This study investigates how different religious and national groups imagined their own and communal future in the arena of Korea and interacted on the intercultural level.
+Focusing on the late nineteenth and early twentieth centuries allows for close observation of the complex dynamics among diverse religious groups (Buddhist, Christian, Chŏndoist (天道敎), and Neo-Confucian) and among different nations (Korea, Japan, China, and Western imperial powers).

-To examine these dynamics, the study combines text mining of future-related vocabulary in religious journals (1890s–1920s) with qualitative analysis of missionary writings, royal edicts, and key texts produced within each religious group.
-Taken together, these materials illuminate the plurality of futures envisioned in Korea and their capacity to challenge—and at times complement—prevailing accounts of modernity in East Asia.
+To examine these dynamics, the study focuses on periodicals published and contributed to by Korean intellectuals between the 1890s and the 1930s.
+As platforms for intellectual exchange and vessels for disseminating the Zeitgeist to broader publics, these periodicals effectively illuminate the plurality of futures envisioned in Korea and their capacity to challenge—and at times complement—prevailing accounts of modernity in East Asia.